 - Baby is not getting enough fluids like fruit juices, or soups

-- Baby may not be getting enough fiber from fruits or veggies to help with digestion when eating.
+- Baby may not be getting enough fibre from fruits or veggies to help digestion when eating.

-- Parents give a big portion in one sitting that baby can’t handle properly while baby is still learning how to swallow and chew solids correctly.
+- Parents give a big portion in one sitting that the baby can’t handle properly while still learning how to swallow and chew solids correctly.

-- Some baby food are constipating such as dairy products, soy milk, cereals and whole wheat flour.
+- Some baby food ingredient is causing constipating issues, such as dairy products, soy milk, cereals and whole wheat flour.

-In some rare cases, a baby is constipated because of underlying illness like:
+In some rare cases, a baby is constipated because of underlying illnesses like:

 - Hirschsprung’s disease